 Office ventilation is an important factor to consider when designing and maintaining a healthy and productive workplace for your employees.
 The quality of air inside an office can impact the health, comfort, and well-being of employees.
 It also directly impacts the employee’s ability to focus and work efficiently.
 Therefore, the proper ventilation system is inevitable to ensure that your office meets the ventilation requirements set by relevant building codes and safety standards

 In this article, we will provide a guide to office ventilation requirements, including the factors that influence them and the steps you can take to improve ventilation in your office.
-This way it’s easy to assess whether your office building is in compliance with the standards or not.
+This way it’s easy to assess whether your office building complies with the standards or not.

 Benefits of Good Office Ventilation